openshift/openshift-origin-design/designs/developer/4.6/HPA/index.md

 If a horizontal pod autoscaler is added to a workload, autoscaling becomes enabled so the user can no longer manually scale pods up or down.
 The scaling actions from the pod donut are disabled if the user has autoscaling enabled.

 In this scenario, the pod is autoscaling to 5.
-Depending on the range of minimum and maximum pods that the user set for the orizontal pod autoscaler, the pods will autoscale within that range.
+Depending on the range of minimum and maximum pods that the user set for the horizontal pod autoscaler, the pods will autoscale within that range.

 ![Remove horizontal pod autoscaler](img/11-hpa.jpg)